If you are using windows 8 and the other highest versions of windows. If you have personal or professional importance data whatever as you wish.

 However, BitLocker needs specific requirements to work correctly.
 For example, it requires a Windows business or Ultimate operating system and a Trusted Platform Module (TPM) and hardware encryption.

 How does it work?

-For everyone else, it’s available through an update (Security-Module-Package) for Window 7.8.10 Professional, Home Premium, including all other versions.
-It also fills the void left by removing BitDefender for Enterprise Edition in Windows 8 Pro until third-party programs are updated to fill that space.
+For everyone else, the program is available through an update for Window 7.8.10 Professional, Home Premium, and all other versions.
+It also makes up for BitDefender being removed from Windows 8 Pro until third-party programs are updated to fill that space.